zenml-io/zenml/docs/book/component-guide/orchestrators/kubernetes.md

 You should use the Kubernetes orchestrator if:

 * you're looking lightweight way of running your pipelines on Kubernetes.
-* you don't need a UI to list all your pipeline runs.
 * you're not willing to maintain [Kubeflow Pipelines](kubeflow.md) on your Kubernetes cluster.
 * you're not interested in paying for managed solutions like [Vertex](vertex.md).